~

 I strode thirty feet away from the hanger and looked south.
 My two bodyguards stayed in the shade.
 Yep.
 Either a helicopter or a vulture flyin’ in an awfully straight line.

 Yep.
 We’re gearin’ up for war.
 Saner fools need to get a grip.
+Maybe I should tell Ike that.

-Ten minutes later the twelve-passenger Council jet flung down a runway a long rock-throw away.
-Not the Council helicopter.
+Ten minutes later the twelve-passenger council jet flung down a runway a long rock-throw away.
+Not the council helicopter.
 So how were we gonna get to the assembled human fools who thought it was wise to set up a base on the South Plain Highway?

 About that moment one of those vicious lookin’ military helos began warmin’ up its jet engines.
 Oh.
 Go in with a little more authority.
 That’s a good way to simmer down the emotions.
 If I was a tad brighter I might sob.
-Why oh why did my cousin want me and his dad to meet with those folk?
+Why oh why did my cousin want me and his papa to meet with those folk?
 Made no sense to me.

 A couple minutes later the jet taxied near, makin’ so much noise, along with the jet engines from the helicopter, that I lost the ability to think.
 Not that out of the ordinary.
 Happens to me in a quiet office sometimes.